-5. Identify the string that is immediate to the left of the dynamic data.
+5. Identify the string that is immediately to the left of the dynamic data.
 This string defines the left boundary of the dynamic data.

-6: Identify the string that is immediate to the right of the dynamic data.
+6: Identify the string that is immediately to the right of the dynamic data.
 This string defines the right boundary of the dynamic data.

 The right and left boundaries should be as unique as possible to better locate the strings.
 If you are comfortable with Regular Expression then write a unique token to capture the dynamic value.

 7. Go to the script and right-click before the step/function that contains the dynamic data.

 10. Search using the keyword ‘web_reg_save_param‘ and select ‘web_reg_save_param’